THE

 Today’s housing solutions are more akin to Band-Aids than the surgery necessary.
 Lotus Campaign model is a holistic, systems changing answer that breaks the often-unrelenting cycle of homelessness.

 Historically, the private sector has been absent from programs that address one of the most intractable issues of our time.
 In 2018, Lotus Campaign developed a vehicle that incentivizes professional landlords to rent to those experiencing homelessness.
 We have come to understand that stable housing for those experiencing homelessness is available; the units exist, but collaboration has been missing to unlock those doors.
 Using private capital, Lotus Campaign guarantees rent and other securities on market-rate units to offset credit checks and rental histories for people experiencing homelessness.
 All program participants also receive ongoing support from our social service partners, ensuring that they develop the necessary skills to stay healthy and housed.
 Landlords make no financial concessions and previously homeless people move into unstigmatized housing and thriving communities in a matter of days.
 The scope of America’s homelessness and affordable housing crisis goes beyond the public and nonprofit sectors’ capacity to fix alone.
-By developing a radically simple way to bring anew sector to the table, Lotus has activated for-profit partners as a part of the solution to homelessness, blazing a new trail and facilitating housing for nearly 400 people who would otherwise not have it.
+By developing a radically simple way to bring anew sector to the table, Lotus has activated for-profit partners as a part of the solution to homelessness, blazing a new trail and facilitating housing for over 430 people who would otherwise not have it.

 Will you help us end homelessness?